 Tip: Bring the outside in, encourage the feeling of more natural space with potted plants and even reap the health benefits too!
 Read our top tips for garden lovers for more ideas.

 Congratulations!
 You’ve worked your way through the checklist and now your house is ready to be sold.
 Let the agent do the viewing where possible, it’s their job and they are trained to show off your property in the most effective way.
 Your house will stand out from the crowd if it’s well-presented and ready for a new owner.

 Tip: Download and print off your FREE viewings checklist to make sure your house is prepared for viewings, and ready to sell right away.

 Are you ready to view new properties?
 Read our handy guide on how to get the most out of your viewings as you search for your dream home.
-If you're looking to move to Kent, discover more about buying a home at a discounted price over on our Kent properties page.
+If you're looking to move to Kent, discover more about securing a home at a reduced price over on our Kent properties page.

 If you’re over 60 and looking to move, take a moment to learn how our team can help you achieve your moving goals, and support you throughout the entire moving process.
 Visit our Move Simply page to discover more about how our service can help you secure, sell and move home.

 Alternatively, you can also use our online calculator!
 It's simple, quick, easy to use and could help you better understand your budget in just a few minutes.